Pierceson Le

 "The Internet’s not written in pencil.
 It’s written in pen.
 What teens do online spreads fast and lasts long.
 Remind them to think before they post.

-Kindness counts.
-The anonymity of the digital world can lead kids to say and do things online that they wouldn’t in person.
-Encourage them to communicate kindly, stand up for others, and build positive online relationships rooted in respect.
+kids to say and do things online that they wouldn’t in person.
+Encourage

-Digital cheating is still cheating.
-Right and wrong extend to online and mobile life.
-Impart your values, and tell kids not to plagiarize, download illegally, or use technology to cheat in school.
+online and mobile life.
+Impart your values, and tell kids not to

 Monday, June 11, 2012